vijitail/ajax-newsletter-forms-wordpress-plugin/readme.md

 # Ajax Newsletter Forms Plugin

 A plugin for building Ajax Forms for Newsletter, compatible with the Newsletter plugin.

-## List of features

-* Create Custom Forms

-* Write custom CSS

-* Write jQuery for onsuccess and onerror on ajax form submission
+You can write custom jquery for onsuccess and onerror of the form submission.
+Currently only supports form submission to the Newsletter plugin.

+## Features to be added

-* Option to send ajax request to other url
+* Form submission to other urls

+* HTML editor to build custom forms

+***Documentation for the plugin will be added soon***